adrienmilis/minishell_parsing/README.md

 - If there are several redirections in a row, all files are created (if forward redirection).
 However, the redirection goes only to the last file
 (ex : echo bonjour > file1 >file2 >> file3)
 - The argument to a redirection can be delimited by whitespaces, another redirection operator, pipes or semi-colons
+- If there is an input redirection AND a pipe, the input redirection wins

 ### $ (env variables)